Editor’s Note: This post was updated on November 29, 2018, for accuracy and comprehensiveness. It was originally published on March 29, 2017.

 As we wrote in an interpretation of the Mayo Clinic study last year, aiming for a body fat percentage that does not exceed 20% for men and 28% for women can significantly reduce your risk of suffering from issues associated with elevated cholesterol.

-Besides reduced risk of cardiovascular conditions, recognizing what you’re made of in terms of fat, muscle, water, and bones is beneficial if you want to reduce your chances of developing diabetes.
+Recognizing what you’re made of in terms of fat, muscle, water, and bones are beneficial if you want to reduce your risk of developing diabetes.
 Like many diseases, the key is early detection.
 The issue is that the symptoms of this chronic disease can be so mild, most people don’t notice problems until years of long-term damage.

 Like the aforementioned findings on the relationship between body fat percentage and heart disease/high cholesterol levels, you cannot rely on BMI alone in finding out if you’re specifically predisposed to diabetes.